netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 --port=3001
 ```

-Finally, you can add a node selector label on top
+Finally, you can add a node selector label on top:
 ```sh
 --node-selector=kubernetes.io/hostname:my-node
 ```